lukeconibear/tips_to_speed_up_python/README.md

   - Append to lists, rather than concatenating
   - Move loop-invariants outside loops
   - Use built-in functions
-  - Use suitable/optimal/specialised data structures
+  - Use suitable/optimal/specialised data types
   - Reduce repeated calculations with caching
   - Use vectorisation instead of loops
   - Algorithm improvements